Delta Air Lines Flight 723: Accident sequence

-The aircraft, flying at 3000 ft, had been vectored by Boston's approach control to intercept the final approach course to the ILS runway 4R approach at a 45 degree angle, about 2 nmi outside the outer marker.
+The aircraft, flying at 3000 ft, had been vectored by Boston's approach control to intercept the final approach course to the ILS runway 4R approach at a 45-degree angle, about 2 nmi outside the outer marker.
 As it was later revealed, the controller was busy handling a potential collision conflict between two other aircraft, and therefore neglected to clear Flight 723 for the approach.
 The flight crew had to ask the controller for approach clearance, which was immediately given, but by that time—more than a minute after the intercept vector had been issued—they were high and fast and almost over the outer marker.
 The flight crew subsequently failed to stabilize the aircraft's descent rate and airspeed, descended below the glideslope and drifted left of the localizer course, hitting a seawall about 165 ft to the right of the extended runway centerline, about 3000 ft short of the runway's displaced threshold.
-The aircraft was destroyed, killing 87 of its 89 occupants.
-One of the two survivors died after two hours, and the other, Leopold Chouinard, died of burn injuries on December 11, 1973; Chouinard is not listed by the National Transportation Safety Board (NTSB) as an official Delta 723 fatality due to requirements in the Code of Federal Regulations which, in 1973, defined a crash fatality as taking place within 7 days of an accident; the rule was subsequently changed in 2018, such that death must occur within 30 days of a crash.
+The aircraft was destroyed and 87 of its 89 occupants were dead when rescuers arrived.
+One of the two initial survivors died after two hours, and the other was Leopold Chouinard, a 20-year-old sergeant in the U.S. Air Force, who died of burn injuries on December 11, 1973.
+Chouinard is not listed by the National Transportation Safety Board (NTSB) as an official Delta 723 fatality due to requirements in the Code of Federal Regulations which, in 1973, defined a crash fatality as taking place within seven days of an accident.
+The rule was subsequently changed in 2018, such that death must occur within 30 days of a crash.
+Even under the revised rule, Chouinard would not be listed, as he died more than four months after the accident.